GaloisInc/mctrace/docs/README-release.md

 # Introduction

 The MCTrace tool enables instrumentation of binaries in order to collect fine-grained tracing information.
-It is analogous to DTrace, but does not require native operating system support.
-The input format of MCTrace is the same as DTrace, but it currently supports a subset of the probes and actions supported by DTrace.
+It provides functionality similar to what is provided by DTrace but does not require native operating system support.
+The input language of MCTrace is the DTrace language, but it currently supports a subset of the probes, actions, and language features supported by DTrace.

+# Features of This Demonstration

+This demonstration includes example PowerPC binaries that run in Linux user space.
+Future work will involve supporting "bare-metal" PowerPC programs; that work is ongoing and will be featurd in a future demonstration.

+This demonstration includes example Dtrace probes that use the built-in Dtrace `timestamp` variable.
+Future work will include support for `ucaller`, a `copy` subroutine, and a `send` action for writing data to a platform-specific location.

 # Setting up MCtrace